|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed September 13, 1942

-This B-26 operated from Iron Range Airfield but flew northward to 7 Mile Drome to fly combat missions, returning to Australia afterward to avoid being caught by Japanese air raids against Port Moresby.
+In Australia, this B-26 operated from Iron Range Airfield but was flown northward to 7 Mile Drome near Port Moresby to fly combat missions then returned to northern Australia afterward to avoid being caught by Japanese air raids.

 On April 9, 1942 this B-26 flew its first combat mission.